-The United States has published analyses concerning children based on the first 36 deaths.
+The United States has published analyses of the first 36 child deaths [48].
 These findings showed 10 children (28%) with no reported underlying condition.
-The age-span of these children was also surprising: four of the ten were two years of age or under (ages of 2-4 months and one and two years).
+The age span of these children was also surprising: four of the ten were two years of age or under (ages of 2-4 months and one and two years).
 However, the other six were between nine and fifteen years of age, indicating that older, healthy children are also at risk of death from this virus.
-Moving back into the cases on intensive care units and then into people receiving conventional hospital care the proportion of cases without any clinical risk factors tends to increase.